I am all about earning a crust in the online world, or E-Commerce as it is popularly called. I hope you find something

 My experience, is if you can sell in Europe, you can sell in South America.
 Forget the politics, it’s the people you are working with.

 One of the reasons I rate these two payment processors top of my list, is they have done the work to uncover the psyche of the population.

 Of course there is more detail contained on their websites.

-But this overview, written in early August (5 months into the ‘Rona” lockdown), in Colombia has opened my eyes to a couple of things not generally known or understood about this part of the world.
+But this overview, written in early August (5 months into the ‘Rona” lockdown), in Colombia, this has opened my eyes to a couple of things not generally known or understood about this part of the world.